europeana/Europeana1914-1918/project-set-up.md

 1. cp /path/to/mediaelement/build/* /path/to/europeana-1914-1918/app/assets/javascripts/mediaelement/
 1. delete any text files copied to europena-1914-1918
-1. alter mediaelementplayer.css so that all url() entries point to /assets/mediaelement/ this is necessary because on test and in production the css reference is to a cached css file that resides outside the pdf.js folder
+1. alter mediaelementplayer.css so that all url() entries point to /assets/mediaelement/